Updated

 Dosing RecommendationsSelected Adverse Events

 All formulations and fixed-dose combinations of dolutegravir (DTG) are U.S. Food and Drug Administration (FDA) approved for use in treatment-naive or treatment-experienced pediatric, adolescent, and adult patients naive to integrase strand transfer inhibitor (INSTI) drug class.
-The Panel on Antiretroviral Therapy and Medical Management of Children Living With HIV endorse the use of DTG as appropriate for some children with prior INSTI use (See Management of Children Receiving Antiretroviral Therapy [MCRAT] 1 and 2).
+The Panel on Antiretroviral Therapy and Medical Management of Children Living With HIV endorse the use of DTG as appropriate for some children with prior INSTI use (See Modifying Antiretroviral Regimens in Children with Sustained Virologic Suppression on Antiretroviral Therapy and Recognizing and Managing Antiretroviral Treatment Failure in Management of Children Receiving Antiretroviral Therapy).

 Neonate Dose

-• Dolutegravir (DTG) is not approved by the FDA for use in neonates.
+• DTG is not approved by the FDA for use in neonates.

 Infant (Aged ≥4 Weeks and Weighing ≥3 kg), Child, and Adolescent Dose